ibm-cloud-docs/sap/sap-monitoring-exporter-setup-config.md

 ```
 {: pre}

-Check connectivity from the SAP HANA database server to the HTTP port of the sapstartsrv Web service on the SAP HANA server.
+Check connectivity from the SAP HANA database server to the HTTP port of the sapstartsrv web service on the SAP HANA server.

 ```sh
 nc –vz ${sap_hana_ip} ${sap_hana_http_port}
 ```
 {: pre}

-Check connectivity from the SAP ASCS server to the HTTP port of the sapstartsrv Web service of the ASCS on the SAP ASCS server.
+Check connectivity from the SAP ASCS server to the HTTP port of the sapstartsrv web service of the ASCS on the SAP ASCS server.

 ```sh
 nc –vz ${sap_ascs_ip} ${sap_ascs_http_port}
 ```
 {: pre}

-Check connectivity from IP address of the first SAP (primary) application server to the HTTP port of the sapstartsrv Web service on the first application server.
+Check connectivity from IP address of the first SAP (primary) application server to the HTTP port of the sapstartsrv web service on the first application server.

 ```sh
 nc –vz ${sap_app_server_ip_01} ${sap_app_server_port_01}